pycom/pycom-libraries/lib/sqnsupgrade/README.md

     ZSP1         : 1.0.99-12341
 ```

-### Via UART Serial Interface
+## Via UART Serial Interface

 If you can't use an SD card to hold the firmware images, you can use the existing UART interface you have with the board to load these firmware files from your Computer.

 You will need the following software installed on your computer:

 1. [Python 3](https://www.python.org/downloads), if it's not directly available through your OS distributor
 2. [PySerial](https://pythonhosted.org/pyserial/pyserial.html#installation)

-You will also need to download the following Python scripts: https://github.com/pycom/pycom-libraries/lib/sqnsupgrade
+You will also need to download the following Python scripts: [https://github.com/pycom/pycom-libraries/tree/master/lib/sqnsupgrade](https://github.com/pycom/pycom-libraries/tree/master/lib/sqnsupgrade)

 **Important**: When upgrading your modem for the first time, even if you have updated it in the past with the old firmware update method, you **MUST** use the "recovery" upgrade method described below.
-Otherwise you will risk breaking your module
+Otherwise, you will risk breaking your module.

-You can upload the updater.elf file to the module's flash file system rather than uploading it via uart directly to the modem, which will slightly increase the speed of the upgrade.
+You can upload the `updater.elf` file to the module's flash file system rather than uploading it via UART directly to the modem, which will slightly increase the speed of the upgrade.

 First, you need to prepare your modem for upgrade mode by using the following commands.

-#### Commands to run on the Pycom module
+### **Commands to run on the Pycom module**

 To use the recovery method: